 The following should be helpful in answering some of the questions you may have.
 Our goal is to have your wedding day as special as it can be, and to assist you in preparing for a lifetime of love!

-Please call the parish office at (734) 464-1222 at least six months prior to the tentative wedding date and ask to speak with the pastor to set up an initial meeting in order to set a date.
+Please call the parish office at (734) 464-1222 at least six months prior to the tentative wedding date and make an appointment for you and your fiancé to meet with the Pastor.
 Please do not confirm a date with a hall, caterer, band, etc., beforehand to ensure the availability of the day.
 We will do the best we can to honor your date request.
+If the wedding is to be at a place other than St. Edith, please note that Father Jim McNulty does not celebrate off-site weddings.
+Deacon Don may be available.
+Please check with him.

 A marriage preparation program facilitated by parish staff and mentor couples will explore the many areas of relationships that impact on our lives as married persons and discuss Marriage, as sacrament and covenant within our Catholic faith tradition.
 This time together is an excellent opportunity to discover more about each other.
 A minimum of six month’s will be needed to complete this.
 This will be on both an individual basis and in a group setting.